rmrector/script.artwork.beef/README.md

 - Scrapers and NFO files need to set web service IDs like IMDB number, TVDB ID, or TMDB ID for media types that Kodi supports such IDs for: movies, TV shows, and episodes
   - Music files need to be tagged with MusicBrainz IDs; Artist, Release Group, and Track IDs
-- Movie thumbnails aren't added from external sources.
+- Movie thumbnails / extrathumbs aren't added from external sources.
 There is no way to tell the difference between stills and press/marketing images from the web services, while thumbs should only include stills.
   Skins can try multiple fanart for a similar look.
 Generating more than one thumb from a video file is outside the scope of this add-on, but any provided by a media manager is added to the library.